 How Trusts Can Benefit Your Estate Plan

 The most common use of trusts in estate planning often focuses on transferring real estate, possession, and money assets to the trust for the purpose of transitioning the ownership to the client’s family and friends.
 The trust-based estate plan is the most thorough and comprehensive estate planning solution but it is not for everyone and it can be complex.
+One of our highly skilled Atlanta trust attorneys can help determine if this is the right solution for your needs.

 Trusts also can be used to: